wowselim/eventbus-service/README.md

 kapt 'com.github.wowselim.eventbus-service:eventbus-service-codegen:<latestVersion>'
 ```

-The latest version numer can be found on JitPack as well.
+The latest version can be found in the [releases section](https://github.com/wowselim/eventbus-service/releases/latest).